MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

 - Identify a more specific cutover window, which is planned for a Friday evening or weekend.
 Each cutover window will last for a minimum for 4 hours.

-- Notify the business and those affected by the migration of the maintenance window.
+- Notify the business and those users who are affected by the migration of the maintenance window.
 The maintenance window includes a meeting invitation that includes the migration plan and a conference bridge to discuss any open items during the migration.

 - Contact the following parties to ensure that each is available during cutover:
   - Network administrators